11 Must-Have Bank Accounts for Smart Money Management

 Emergency Fund Account

 An emergency fund account is a must for unexpected expenses.
-Whether it’s a car repair or a medical bill, having this account set aside gives peace of mind.
+Whether it’s a car repair or a medical bill, it gives you peace of mind knowing you have backup money when things go wrong.

-It’s important to keep this money separate from other funds to avoid dipping into it for non-emergencies.
+This account should be separate from your other savings so you’re not tempted to use it for regular spending.
 Your goal is to plan for unexpected expenses and never use your emergency fund.

 To learn more: Emergency Fund – Everything You Need to Know